 Company spending cards give team members the freedom and autonomy to buy what they need, when they need it.
 This reduces the red tape of purchasing and means everyone can make critical business transactions that help drive growth, without going through the rigamarole of expense reimbursement.

 A level of checks and balances

-“[It is up to the] employees to take it upon themselves to spend and use their card with integrity, I think that is the biggest thing that happens when I would see card users in our company.
+“[It is up to the] team members to take it upon themselves to spend and use their card with integrity.
+I think that is the biggest thing that happens when I would see card users in our company.
 It’s just making sure that you are using them properly.

-But that [in itself] is a big challenge and I know it’s a big challenge with fast running companies is controlling the spending, keeping their internal controls in place and have it be efficient.”
+But that [in itself] is a big challenge.
+It’s a big challenge for fast-running companies to control spending, keep their internal controls in place, and have it be efficient.”

 – Lindsey Head, CFO, JPublic Relations

 There are a few things to consider when deploying spending cards.
 For example:

 Compulsory financial awareness training